Form CRS Conversation Starters

 How will you choose investments to recommend to me?

-If you elect a traditional securities portfolio, you can choose from several portfolio strategies, including Betterment’s Core portfolio, three Socially Responsible Investing (“SRI”) portfolios, an Innovation Technology portfolio, a Goldman Sachs Smart Beta portfolio strategy, a BlackRock Target Income portfolio, and a Flexible portfolio.
+You can choose from several portfolio strategies, including Betterment’s Core portfolio, three Socially Responsible Investing (“SRI”) portfolios, an Innovation Technology portfolio, a Value-Tilt portfolio, a Goldman Sachs Smart Beta portfolio strategy, a Goldman Sachs Tax-Smart Bonds portfolio, a BlackRock Target Income portfolio, a Flexible portfolio, and a Crypto ETF portfolio.
 Based on the information you provide, we recommend a portfolio that has a stock to bond allocation with a risk level designed for your goal’s investment horizon.
 This risk level is determined by weighing the trade-offs between potential gains from higher risk investments and the potential for falling short of your goal by playing it too safe.
 You can also modify our recommended allocation to select an allocation that is weighted more towards stocks or bonds, depending on your risk appetite.
 Our Betterment portfolio strategy is goal-specific, built of low-cost exchange-traded funds (“ETFs”), designed to provide exposure to a diversified set of global assets, and seeks to maximize expected returns while taking into account your risk level.
 The total annual cost of ownership (“TACO”) is Betterment’s scoring method used to rate funds for inclusion in the Betterment portfolio, which balances the annual expense of a security (expense ratio) with its transactional cost (bid-ask spread).
-You can also select from additional portfolio strategies, including a Socially Responsible Investing (“SRI”) portfolio, an Innovation Technology portfolio, a Goldman Sachs Smart Beta portfolio strategy, and a BlackRock Target Income portfolio.
-We do not choose investments for portfolio strategies constructed by third parties (such as Goldman Sachs and BlackRock).
-Clients of our Betterment for Advisors offering have access to additional portfolio strategies, including one managed by Vanguard and another managed by Dimensional Fund Advisors (for clients of certain advisors).
+Clients of our Betterment for Advisors offering have access to additional portfolio strategies, including one managed by Vanguard and Advisor-built custom portfolios.

 We receive no financial benefit from recommending particular securities or strategies, which helps align our incentives with yours.